Why not in my backyard? Why? Not in my backyard!

 People who know asking the questions that need to be answered

-is increasing recognition of the legitimacy of local communities’ reacting against development that threatens their established
+is increasing recognition of the legitimacy of local communities reacting against development that threatens their established

 way of life.
-Yet, the people most immediately
+The people most immediately

-to citizen engagement is genuine, and if developers rely on claims of public
+to citizen engagement is genuine, and if developers rely on claims of consultation to legitimise their proposals.

 Denigrating